react-component/picker/README.md

 ## License

-rc-footer is released under the MIT license.
+rc-picker is released under the MIT license.